vabal/vabal/README.md

 In this mode you can compose `vabal` with other `cabal` commands too, also with old-style `cabal build`, `cabal configure`, etc..

+There is one last command available, it is `vabal show`, it does the same things `vabal` does, but instead of printing to stdout the options to pass to cabal, it just prints the version of the obtained `ghc`.

 (*) Remark:
 > The `-r` flag you see is only available in the GNU version of `xargs`.
 It makes xargs fail if its input is empty,
 > i.e. when vabal fails.
 This is necessary or cabal will run as well without arguments from vabal.